firelab/wfips/doc/managementobjectives.md

 to a fire.
 This can be modified to allow a monitor fire response for locations where the Fire Management Plan allows such a response, or in spatially defined locations.
-Fire containment is not modeled for Fires recieving a monitor response, and escaping fires are not sent to large fire.
+Fire containment is not modeled for Fires recieving a monitor response, and monitored fires are not sent to large fire.